pangers101/instagram-feed-thumbnailer/README.md

 ### 5. Scheduling the feed

 You can either run this manually each time you want to refresh the feed, or use a package such as [node-cron](https://www.npmjs.com/package/node-cron) to run the `downloadFeed(25)` function.
-Alternatively if you set a download script.

 ## Bugs and issues